 (Source: Statistics Canada)

-Ottawa is a city in the province of Ontario.
+Toronto is in the province of Ontario.
 It is on Lake Ontario.
 The city is the provincial capital.

 The city's name derives from a Mohawk term for "trees standing in the water."

 Former and merged community names include:

 Various nicknames in the city's history have included Little York, Muddy York, Toronto the Good, Hogtown, and T.O.

 In 1787, the British, desiring a strong presence in the interior of the Great Lakes, struck a deal with the Mississauga Indians that gave them the Toronto area in exchange for 1,700 pounds, cloth and axes.